Disappearance of Brian Shaffer: Investigation

 Waggoner called Shaffer's phone every evening before going to bed for a long time after the disappearance.
-Usually it went to voicemail, but one night in September it actually rang three times.
+Usually, it went straight to voicemail, but one night in September, it rang three times.
 "I kept calling it to hear it purely because it was one of the best sounds I have ever heard, even if no one picked up", she wrote on her MySpace page.
 Cingular, Shaffer's wireless provider, said what Waggoner heard may have been due to a computer glitch.
-A ping from the phone was detected at a cell tower in Hilliard, 14 mi northwest of Columbus.
+However, a ping from the phone was detected at a cell tower in Hilliard, 14 mi northwest of Columbus.

 The police received many tips, none of which resulted in any breakthroughs in the case.
-At a Pearl Jam concert later that year in Cincinnati, lead singer Eddie Vedder took time between songs to ask for tips in Shaffer's disappearance, but none of those were useful either.
+At a Pearl Jam concert later that year in Cincinnati, lead singer Eddie Vedder took time between songs to ask for tips on Shaffer's disappearance, but none were useful.
 Possible sightings in Michigan, Texas, and even Sweden were investigated.

 Randy Shaffer, who had recently suffered the death of his wife, continued the search for his son on his own.
-A psychic he consulted told him Shaffer's body was in water near a bridge pier.
+A psychic he consulted told him Shaffer's body was in the water near a bridge pier.
 He and Derek, Brian's younger brother, along with some other citizens who had become interested in the case, bought waders and spent much of their free time along the shores of the Olentangy River, which flows through Columbus adjacent to the OSU campus, searching in vain for the body near bridges.
 This possibility also led police to briefly consider the heavily disputed smiley face murder theory.
-Shaffer, under this theory, would be the purported serial killer's only victim whose body had not yet been found.
 Columbus police eventually rejected any connection to the alleged killer in Shaffer's case, following the lead of most law enforcement agencies, including the FBI, that have looked into it.

 Death of Randy Shaffer

-In September 2008, during a heavy windstorm, Randy Shaffer was out in the yard of his Baltimore home clearing debris.
+In September 2008, during a heavy windstorm, Randy Shaffer was clearing debris in the yard of his Baltimore, Ohio home.
 A branch blew off from a nearby tree and fatally struck him.
-Neighbors found his body the next morning and called police.
+Neighbors found his body the following day and called the police.

 After his obituary ran online, a condolence book was posted.
 One of the signatures in it said, "To Dad, love Brian (U.S. Virgin Islands)".
 This suggested Brian might have left Columbus for a new life elsewhere.
 However, upon further investigation, the note was found to have been posted from a computer accessible to the public in Franklin County; it was determined to be a hoax.